 This rare disorder is called Bernard-Soulier Syndrome.
 It is caused by a deficiency on the surface of the platelet in an area called Glycoprotein Ib/IX.
 As a result, platelets fail to stick and clump together at the site of the injury.
-(See Figure 1, stage 3 in the Introduction section.)

 The disorder is often first noticed during childhood.
 Children have frequent bruises, nose bleeds and bleeding in the mouth and gums.
 Some may experience gastrointestinal bleeding (bleeding in the gut).

 Women may experience heavy menstrual bleeding, or their menstruations (periods) last longer than normal.
 This is called menorrhagia.

 - a prolonged bleeding time (bleeding time is a measure of the time it takes for a simple cut to stop bleeding)